 - 6 oz okra

-In a stockpot, add olive oil, onions, celery and peppers and sauté for a few minutes.
+- Heat up a large pan or dutch oven to medium heat.
+Add olive oil, onions, celery and peppers and sauté for a few minutes until softened a bit.

-Next add the shrimp and chicken and cook for about 5 minutes.
+- Next add the shrimp and cooked chicken and cook for 5 minutes more.

-Taste and adjust seasoning if necessary.
-You can add the hot sauce to the whole pot or just do it to your individual bowls to control the heat.
-The cajun seasoning adds heat too so keep that in mind.
+- Taste and adjust seasoning if necessary.
+You can also add some hot sauce to the whole pot or just do it to your individual bowls to control the heat.
+The cajun seasoning usually has cayenne pepper in it and adds heat too so keep that in mind.

 - Let cool a few minutes before serving.
 If you want, you can serve this soup in a large bowl with a mound of cooked rice in the middle.
 However if you are on a low carb diet you can use riced cauliflower or skip the rice and eat it as is.
 That is what we do.

 164 cals / 8.9g fat / 7.1g carbs / 1.2g fiber / 15.5g protein = 5.9g net carbs